-One of the most significant advantages of synthetic fabrics is their durability.
+One of the most significant advantages of synthetics fabrics is their durability.
 Synthetic fibers like polyester and nylon are incredibly strong and resistant to wear and tear.
 This makes them ideal for use in high-stress applications such as outdoor gear, backpacks, and luggage.
-Synthetic fabrics are also less likely to shrink or fade than natural fibers, which makes them more durable and long-lasting.
+Synthetics fabrics are also less likely to shrink or fade than natural fibers, which makes them more durable and long-lasting.

 Another benefit of synthetic fabrics is their affordability.
 Synthetic fibers are typically less expensive to produce than natural fibers, which makes them a cost-effective option for manufacturers.
 This affordability has helped to democratize the fashion industry, making stylish and high-quality clothing accessible to a broader range of consumers.